leifliddy/podman-cemu-builder/README.md

   -h, --help        show this help message and exit --debug           display debug messages
-  --rebuild         remove podman image and container if they exist, then build (new) podman image and run container --rerun           remove the containers if they exist, then (re-)run them --rm_image        remove podman image and container if they exist --rm_container    remove container if it exists --stop_container  stop podman container it exists and is running
+  --rebuild         remove podman image and container if they exist, then build (new) podman image and run container --rerun           remove the container if it exists, then (re-)run it --rm_image        remove podman image and container if they exist --rm_container    remove container if it exists --stop_container  stop podman container it exists and is running